adamstephensen/faqs/azure-demo-scripts/aks-workshop.md

 At the end of this lab you will be better able to build and deploy containerized applications to Azure Kubernetes Service and perform common DevOps procedures.

 #### Who should attend:
-- Application Developer
+- Application Developers
-- Infrastructure Architect
+- Infrastructure Architects

+#### What to bring
+This is a hands-on workshop.
+Please bring your laptop.
+There is no need to have dev tools installed as you’ll be connecting to our demo environment.

 **Please note: Workshop content presumes 200-300-level of architectural expertise of infrastructure and solutions design.**